Skip to content

 Tick paralysis

-The tick season runs from approximately September to February in the mid mountains.
+Ticks are present year round in the mid-mountains.
 Not all ticks are toxic to pets and it is often very difficult to distinguish between tick species.
 The paralysis tick (Ixodes holocyclus) carries a toxin which causes paralysis of many muscle groups, progressively worsening over one to four days.
 Signs can vary from fairly vague (vomiting; lethargy) to very specific (wobbly or weak hindlimbs; breathing with a grunt; change in bark or miaow).
 If you see any of these signs during tick season, you should look for any ticks and remove them, keep your pet cool and calm, do not offer them food or water and seek immediate veterinary attention.

 Snake envenomation